psanders/kmcc-website/README.md

+# In progress
-# Kaffeine Minds Coffee Company
+Website for upcoming launch of Kaffeine Minds